“The band of colors lying side by side is called spectrum”. The spectrum may be pure spectrum or impure spectrum.

 (iv) Use of convex lens L2.
 Since beams of different colors are inclined differently to convex lens L2 they can be focused at different points by using the lens.

-It is an instrument used to obtain a pure spectrum in laboratory
+It is an instrument used to obtain a pure spectrum

 Construction: The fundamental arrangement of various components of spectrometer is shown in Fig.2 Construction of different parts of the spectrometer is as follows:

 (i) Collimator.
 It is an arrangement of two tubes, one fitted with an adjustable slit “S’ and the other with convex lens L1 (Fig.3).
 One tube can be slided into the other with rack and pinion arrangement R1 thereby changing the distance between S and L1.
 Collimator is mounted on a fixed pillar

 (ii) Prism table.
 It consists of combination of two circular discs D1 and D2 held parallel to each other by means of three parallel screws P, Q and R [Fig.4j Lower disc D2 is welded to a rod R which can be adjusted in an upright, thereby changing height of prism table.
 Prism table can be given a minor rotation by means of tangent screw

 (iii) Telescope.
 It also consists of a combination of two tubes.
 In which one can be slided in to other by means of a rack and pinion arrangement R2 [Fig.5] It can also be given minor rotation with the help of a tangent screw.

 (iv) Vernier system of scale.
 It consists of a main scale circular in form, attached with two systems V1, and V2, 180°apart.
 The scale is attached to telescope and rotates along with it while the vernier systems are attached to the prism table.
 A combined arrangement of various parts of spectrometer is shown in Fig.6

 Setting.
 Following steps are observed for setting a spectrometer:

 (i) Level the spectrometer by means of the leveling screw provided at its base,